phpstan/phpstan/website/src/config-reference.md

 vendor/bin/phpstan analyse -c phpstan.neon
 ```

 When using a config file, you have to pass the `--level|-l` option to `analyse` command (default value `0` does not apply here), or provide it as a `level` parameter in the config file itself.
+[Learn more about other command line options »](/user-guide/command-line-usage)

 If you do not provide a config file explicitly, PHPStan will look for files named `phpstan.neon` or `phpstan.neon.dist` in current directory.